jimbobbennett/console-gpt/README.md

           Application is shutting down...
     ```

-## Customizing the app

-### Changing the model

-By default this app uses the

-### Speech

-By default this app runs on the command line and you type your questions, getting the response out on the command line.
-You can also enable speech mode to be able to ask your questions with your voice and receive a spoken answer.
-To do this:

-* Make sure you have the relevant cognitive service resource configured and the key and region set as described above.

-* In `Program.cs` comment out the line that adds the `ConsoleSkill` singleton, and uncomment the line that adds the `AzCognitiveServicesSpeechSkill` singleton.

-    ```csharp
-    // services.AddSingleton<ISpeechSkill, ConsoleSkill>();
-    services.AddSingleton<ISpeechSkill, AzCognitiveServicesSpeechSkill>();
-    ```

-* Run the app

-The app will use your default microphone and speaker to interact with you.
-Say the word "goodbye" to end the conversation.

-### Poetry

-This app also includes some example code to show how to create a semantic function using a prompt, in this case to convert the response to poetry.
-To enable this:

-* In the `ConsoleGPTService`, uncomment the `_poemFunction`

-    ```csharp
-    private readonly ISKFunction _poemFunction;
-    ```

-* Uncomment where this function is created in the `ConsoleGPTService` constructor:

-    ```csharp
-    _semanticKernel.Config.AddOpenAITextCompletionService("text", openAIOptions.Value.TextModel,
-        openAIOptions.Value.Key);

-    string poemPrompt = """
-      Take this "{{$INPUT}}" and convert it to a poem in iambic pentameter.
-      """;

-    _poemFunction = _semanticKernel.CreateSemanticFunction(poemPrompt, maxTokens: openAIOptions.Value.MaxTokens,
-        temperature: openAIOptions.Value.Temperature, frequencyPenalty: openAIOptions.Value.FrequencyPenalty,
-        presencePenalty: openAIOptions.Value.PresencePenalty, topP: openAIOptions.Value.TopP);
-    ```

-* Comment out the line in the `ExecuteAsync` method that runs the semantic kernel pipeline, and uncomment the line that runs the pipeline with the `_poemFunction`

-    ```csharp
-    // await _semanticKernel.RunAsync(_speechSkill["Listen"], _chatSkill["Prompt"], _speechSkill["Respond"]);
-    await _semanticKernel.RunAsync(_speechSkill["Listen"], _chatSkill["Prompt"], _speechSkill["Respond"], _poemFunction, _speechSkill["Respond"]);

-    ```

-* Run the app.
-This works with both the console and speech output

-When the app runs it will output the standard response, then convert it to poetry and output it again.

 ## How does this app work?

 This app uses [Semantic Kernel](https://github.com/microsoft/semantic-kernel), an open source .NET library from Microsoft that aims to simplify building apps that use LLMs.
 You can read more about Semantic Kernel in the following locations: